 Ladies and Gents,

-There has been a rise in the number of incidents across the coast where referees are suffering abuse from the sidelines.
+Over the years, there has been a rise in the number of incidents across the coast where referees are suffering abuse from the sidelines.
 This MUST stop.

 These people are giving their time to officiate your match.
 The more they are targeted, the less inclined they are to make themselves available.
 This will result in matches having no officials and the job falling on a parent or spectator.